23Benji/Password_Manager/Version_1.0/README.md

 - User interface enhancements

 ## Installation
-To use the Password Manager, you'll need a C compiler installed.
+To use AegisCode Vault, you'll need a C compiler installed and must have already cloned this Git repository!

-2. Navigate to the project folder:
+1. Navigate to the project folder:
     ```bash
     cd Password_Manager
     ```
-3. Navigate to the desired Verion:
+2. Navigate to the desired Verion:
     ```bash
     cd Version_1.0
     ```
-4. Run the makefile:
+3. Run the makefile:
     ```bash
     make
     ```